zzyzek/sandbox/ulhp/hc-umans-companion.md

 If $G$ contains a type `III` boundary cell, then holds trivially.

-The presence of a type `IV` boundary cell implies the presense of a type `III` boundary cell, so only concerned with $G$ when it contains type `I` and type `II` boundary cells.
+The presence of a type `IV` boundary cell implies the presence of a type `III` boundary cell, so only concerned with $G$ when it contains type `I` and type `II` boundary cells.

 See: